theNAFIZ/web-development-bootcamp/README.md

 This Project is built with HTML and CSS.
 In this project, we have created a pricing table for a hosting company using flexbox.
 CSS flexbox and media query properties are used.

 ---

+### **Project 9: Mondrian Painting**

+This Project is built with HTML and CSS.
+In this project, we have recreated the great painting by Mondrian using CSS grids.
+CSS grid properties are used in this module.

+---